actualaardvark/evie/README.md

 The backend sends discord messages by creating an API endpoint on port 3001.
 When a task is completed on the frontend, it sends a POST request with the relevent message using the built-in `fetch` method.

 The API gets the contents of the POST request and reads all the webhook urls starting with `DISCORD_WEBHOOK_URL`.
-It takes the contents of the message and then uses the
+It takes the contents of the message and then uses the discord API to send the message through the bot.